OpenNMT/OpenNMT/README.md

-# Sequence-to-Sequence Learning with Attentional Neural Networks
+## Sequence-to-Sequence Learning with Attentional Neural Networks

 Implementation of a standard sequence-to-sequence model with attention where the encoder-decoder are LSTMs.
-Also has the option to use characters on the input side (output is still at the word-level) by running a convolutional neural network followed by a highway network over character embeddings to use as inputs.
+Also has the option to use characters (instead of input word embeddings) by running a convolutional neural network followed by a highway network over character embeddings to use as inputs.

 The attention model is from